srinivasmdas/CICD_Deployment/README.md

     3b. copy image to docker hub
     3c.
 Jenkins job to build an image onto ansible

-    ABOVE STEPS ARE ACCOMPLISHED BY BUILD.YML
+    ABOVE STEPS ARE ACCOMPLISHED BY BUILD.YML UNDER THE DIRECTORY playbook_create_Image_container/

 STEP 4: Prepare Ansible playbook to execute deployment steps on the remote web container with restart of the web container post deployment
     4a.   deploy Image using Ansible Playbook

-ABOVE STEP IS ACCOMPLISHED BY DEPLOY.YML
+ABOVE STEP IS ACCOMPLISHED BY DEPLOY.YML UNDER THE DIRECTORY playbook_create_Image_container/